astropy/astroquery/docs/index.rst

-The Astroquery cache location is divided by service, so each service's cache should be managed invidually, however whether the cache is active and the expiration time are controlled centrally through the astroquery ``conf`` module.
+The Astroquery cache location is divided by service, so each service's cache should be managed invidually, however whether the cache is active and the expiration time are controlled centrally through the astroquery ``cache_conf`` module.
 Astroquery uses the Astropy configuration infrastructure, information about temporarily or permanently changing configuration values can be found `here <https://docs.astropy.org/en/latest/config/index.html>`_.